iamdonovan/iamdonovan.github.io/_sources/gee/tutorials/getting_started/spectral.rst.txt

     :align: center
     :alt: the drawing menu showing the "add a marker" button

-If it's not, you can mouse over the **Geometry Imports** menu and click on the import you want to add geometries to.
-Once drawing is turned on, you can add points by clicking on the **Map** -- a new marker will display each time you click:
+|br| If it's not, you can mouse over the **Geometry Imports** menu and click on the import you want to add geometries to.
+Once drawing
+is turned on, you can add points by clicking on the **Map** -- a new marker will display each time you click:

 .. image:: img/spectral/new_point.png